mariohernandez/components-for-beginners/exercises/exercise-2/exercise-2.1.md

 ### Compiling the code

 Now that the Button component is done, let's compile the code so we can see it in Pattern Lab.
-If you already have Pattern Lab running you should see the new Hero component under the Molecules dropdown.
+If you already have Pattern Lab running you should see the new Button component under the Molecules dropdown.
 Otherwise, run the following command in your command line and press **Return**

 ```bash
 npm start